NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             ThreadsPerCore=1 Gres=""
             Features="shape=c2-standard-60,ad=None,arch=x86_64"

+            |
-           General rule of thumb will pretty much be that any Intel based instance has HT disabled, and core counts will be half of the vCPU count advertised for the instance.
+            | General rule of thumb will pretty much be that any Intel
+              based instance has HT disabled, and core counts will be half of the vCPU count advertised for the instance.

-- How do I remove my project’s GCP contrib volume?[\ `edit </index.php?title=FAQ&action=edit&section=73>`__\ ]
+            .. rubric:: How do I remove my project’s GCP contrib volume?[\ `edit </index.php?title=FAQ&action=edit&section=73>`__\ ]
                :name: how-do-i-remove-my-projects-gcp-contrib-volumeedit